 SaaS start-ups have to rely on different metrics to know their financial performance.
 As you work and develop your product, it is important to use different metrics to know what’s working and what’s not.
 One of the important metrics you should consider is the CMRR (Contracted Monthly Recurring Revenue or Committed Monthly Recurring Revenue).
 In this article, we look more into CMRR and how it compares to MRR (Monthly Recurring Revenue), the metric that we discussed in my earlier post.

 Undoubtedly, your SaaS company is looking to change the way your target market works.
 Your tool may be offering consumers incredible value at a relatively lower price.
 However, to be the giant in the SaaS industry that you are in, you need to watch one metric in particular; the CMRR.

 In simple terms, CMRR refers to the value of the recurring portion of subscription revenue.
 There are no fixed rules on what can be included in the CMRR.
 Therefore, for term-based subscription services, the revenues may or may not include variable fees even if customers are contractually obligated to make the payments.

 For monthly subscription business (those without a term agreement), the CMRR is the baseline value of the service.
-With these business, there are also no rules on calculating the CMRR.
-Therefore, if your customers do not have to pay any setup or other commitment fee, you can use the history of their payments as your CMRR.
+With these businesses, there are also no rules on calculating the CMRR.
+Therefore, if your customers do not have to pay any setup or other commitment fees, you can use the history of their payments as your CMRR.

 CMRR gives a better picture of the health of a SaaS business than MRR.